-- 1 large (9-10 ounces cucumber, trimmed and sliced into thin rounds on a mandoline)
+- 255 to 283 grams (1 large) cucumber, trimmed and sliced into thin rounds on a mandoline

 - Ice cubes

-- Juice the lemons into a large pot and throw the bodies in there too.
+- Juice the lemons into a large pot.
+Throw the rinds in there too.

-- Add the sugar to the pot and muddle (or mash with a masher, rolling pin) with the lemon bodies and juice for 2 to 3 minutes.
+- Add the sugar to the pot and muddle with the lemon rinds and juice for 2 to 3 minutes.